-Materials: 8 tubular chromed plastic lamp holders.
-8 candle wax droplets pattern tubular glass diffusers made of clear pressed glass.
-Big round metal canopy/ceiling plate with a chrome ornamental lid and screw.
-Bakelite sockets.
+Materials: 8 chromed plastic tubes.
+8 embossed candle wax droplets pattern tubular glass lampshades made of clear pressed glass.
+Big round metal ceiling mount with a chrome ornamental lid and screw.
+Bakelite E14 sockets.

 Height: 90 cm / 35.43” – adjustable